Multi-dimensional data is the ultimate proptech market hedge

 2. Boosting LTV through risk mitigation

-A customer is only valuable if they (and the property) stay healthy.
+A customer is only valuable if they (and the property) stay safe.
 Granular data allows for better automated valuation models (AVMs) and deeper risk assessments.
 If you can predict that a property is at high risk for climate-related damage or that its value is likely to stagnate due to local zoning changes, you can price your products more effectively.
 This protects the lifetime value of the contract and prevents the toxic assets that led to the insolvency of previous proptech giants.

 Enterprise value for every stage

-- For the enterprise: For industry titans, the goal is efficiency and risk management.
+- For the enterprise: For industry titans, the goal is top-tier efficiency and risk management.
 With our API delivery, large firms can integrate deep property insights directly into their existing workflows.
-This allows for instant decisioning, cutting down the time and cost of manual appraisals and environmental checks.
+This allows for instant decisioning, cutting down on the time and cost of manual appraisals and environmental checks.

 The tools of the trade

 - CLIP: Our universal identifier ensures you aren't dealing with fragmented or duplicate data.
-It’s the source of truth that allows you to scale without the technical debt of messy records.
+It’s the single source of truth that allows you to scale without the technical debt of messy records.

 - AVM: In a volatile market, yesterday’s price is irrelevant.
 Our AVMs provide real-time, high-accuracy valuations that reflect current market pressures, not 2021 fantasies.